Dingwall Thistle F.C.

 Dingwall Thistle Football Club is an amateur football team from Dingwall in the Highlands of Scotland.
 They competed in the North Caledonian Football League before becoming a welfare club in the local Ross-shire League.
 They play their home matches at Jubilee Park and their home colours are all red.

+In 2012, the club announced its withdrawal from the North Caledonian Football League, and as a result ceased operations.
+A new youth football club was born in its place.